sarvex/skypjack.github.io/_posts/2019-03-07-ecs-baf-part-2.md

 with archetypes.
 Intuitively, it will be enough to break the arrays to be iterated in several parts, as many as the processes to run, then assign a portion of data to each of the threads.

+Finally, something that can be done easily with sparse sets and independent pools in general but it's hard to get with archetypes is sorting the components.<br/>
+This is something that you may never need, but it's common for example when working in painter mode.
+Of course, it doesn't shift the goodness of one or the other solution, but it's certainly something to take into consideration if you have this need.

 ## So, archetypes or sparse sets?